Wing Commander CIC

 Q. Do any other ships get penalties or bonuses?

-Q. What about the Tarsus?
+Q. What about the Talon?
 It sucks so bad, why doesn't it receive a bonus?

 A. Well, sure, we could add bonuses or penalties to every ship if we wanted to.
-But this would get confusing very quickly and ultimately spoil the fun - we all know a Ferret is technically inferior to the Rapier, but the challenge is to prove that you're a better pilot by beating everyone's Rapier scores in a Ferret despite this. :) The Wraith and the afterburner-less ships were somewhat different than the rest of the fighters, so we felt they deserved special treatment - but no other ships do.
-And yes, the Tarsus does suck - it's really something of an easter egg ship anyway.
-Nobody's forcing you to fly it. :)
+But this would get confusing very quickly and ultimately spoil the fun - we all know a Ferret is technically inferior to the Rapier, but the challenge is to prove that you're a better pilot by beating everyone's Rapier scores in a Ferret despite of this. :) The Wraith and the afterburner-less ships were somewhat different than the rest of the fighters, so we felt they deserved special treatment - but no other ships do.
+And yes, the Talon does suck.
+Why do you think you were able to rack up huge numbers of them in the Gemini Sector?

 News